StanicicA/pands-project/README.md

 ## Correlations between Variables:

-Correlations between Variables was achived classifying the data in species and characteristic Output means of each characteristic for each species and Overall summary of entire iris data such as: count, mean sd, min, %, max
++ Classifying the data in species and characteristic
++ Output means of each characteristic for each species and Overall summary of entire iris data such as: count, mean sd, min, %, max
-Output: Histograms and graphs included
++ Histograms and graphs included

 Iris data set can be found on the following [link](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/).